diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If agent2 stops running, then events will be stored in agent1’s file channel until agent2 starts again.
 Note, however, that channels necessarily have a limited capacity; `if agent1’s channel fills up while agent2 is not running, then any new events will be lost`.
 By default, a file channel will not recover more than one million events (this can be overridden by its capacity property), and it will stop accepting events if the free disk space for its checkpoint directory falls below 500 MB (controlled by the mini mumRequiredSpace property).

 Both these scenarios assume that the agent will eventually recover, but that is not always the case (if the hardware it is running on fails, for example).
 If agent1 doesn’t recover, then `the loss is limited to the events in its file channel that had not been delivered to agent2 before agent1 shut down`.
 In the architecture described here, there are multiple first-tier agents like agent1, so other nodes in the tier can take over the function of the failed node.
-For example, if the nodes are running load-balanced web servers, then other nodes will absorb the failed web server’s traffic, and they will generate new Flume events that are delivered to agent2. `Thus, no new events are lost`.
+For example, if the nodes are running load-balanced web servers, then other nodes will absorb the failed web server’s traffic, and they will generate new Flume events that are delivered to agent2.
+Thus, no new events are lost.

 An unrecoverable agent2 failure is more serious, however.
 Any events in the channels of upstream first-tier agents (agent1 instances) will be lost, and all new events generated by these agents will not be delivered either.
 The solution to this problem is for agent1 `to have multiple redundant Avro sinks`, arranged in a `sink group`,(PS: active standby agent2 node is not eligible here) so that if the destination agent2 Avro endpoint is unavailable, it can try another sink from the group.
 We’ll see how to do this in the next section.